vpulim/node-soap/Readme.md

   soap.listen(server, '/wsdl', myService, xml);
 ```

-### server logging
+### Server Logging

-If the log method is defined it will be called with 'received' and 'replied'
+If the `log` method is defined it will be called with 'received' and 'replied'
 along with data.

 ``` javascript